Orecchiette & Pork Ragù

 Cook the pork & make the sauce

 In the same pan, heat a drizzle of olive oil on medium-high until hot.
 Add the pork, chopped garlic, capers, and quatre épices; season with salt and pepper.
 Cook, stirring frequently and breaking the meat apart with a spoon, 4 to 5 minutes, or until lightly browned.
-Carefully drain off and discard any excess oil.
 Add the tomato paste and as much of the red pepper flakes as you’d like, depending on how spicy you’d like the dish to be; season with salt and pepper.
 Cook, stirring constantly, 1 to 2 minutes, or until thoroughly combined.
-Carefully add 1/4 cup of water (or 1/2 cup for 4 servings) and the rehydrated currants (including the liquid); season with salt and pepper.
+Add 1/4 cup of water (carefully, as the liquid may splatter) and the rehydrated currants (including the liquid); season with salt and pepper.
 Cook, stirring occasionally, 2 to 3 minutes, or until the sauce is slightly thickened and the pork is cooked through.
 Turn off the heat.

 recipe-step-image-Finish the pasta & serve your dish}